avf2001/IELTS/Speaking/Task 1/Speaking Task 1.md

 | ~~good, bad~~ |               |
 | ~~like~~ | love, enjoy, prefer |

-## Childhood
-* Did you enjoy your childhood?
-* What is your first memory of your childhood?
-* Did you have a lot of friends when you were a child?
-* What did you enjoy doing as a child?
-* Do you think it is better for children to grow up in the city or in the countryside?
 ## Clothes
 * Are clothes important to you?
 * What kind of clothes do you usually wear?